radio-astro/docker-casa/README.md

-Docker files for casa 4.6
+#Docker files for casa 4.6

+**WARNING**: This project has been replaced by KERN and is unmaintained: http://kernsuite.info/

 These files are used to create a casapy docker image.